Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Statements and Declarations

 \subsection{Acknowledgments}

-As an independent researcher without any academic association, the author of this paper feels indebted to encouragements and valuable discussions with Dr. Zhong Zhong from Brookhaven National Laboratory, Prof Weigang Qiu from Hunter College, the organizers of \emph{AMCS 2005}, with Prof. Hamid R. Arabnia from University of Georgia in particular, and the organizers of \emph{NKS Mathematica Forum 2007}, with Dr. Stephen Wolfram in particular.
-Prof Dongfeng Wu from Louisville University provides valuable guidance and discussions on statistical related topics.
-The author of this paper is very grateful for the editors and reviewers of \emph{Reliable Computing} for their tremendous help in shaping and accepting the previous version of this paper from unusual source, with managing editor, Prof. Rolph Baker Kearfott in particular.
+As an independent researcher without institutional affiliation, the author expresses sincere gratitude to Dr. Zhong Zhong (Brookhaven National Laboratory) and Prof. Weigang Qiu (Hunter College) for their encouragement and valuable discussions.
+The author also gratefully acknowledges Prof. Dongfeng Wu (University of Louisville) for her guidance on statistical topics.
+Unrelated to this work, the author is very grateful to Prof. Lizhi Fang (University of Arizona) and Prof. Paul Hough (Brookhaven National Laboratory) for their life-long leadership in scientific adventures, especially their encouragement to work on fundamental and novel research.
+Special thanks are extended to the organizers of \emph{AMCS 2005}, particularly Prof. Hamid R. Arabnia (University of Georgia), and to the organizers of the \emph{NKS Mathematica Forum 2007}.
+Finally, heartfelt appreciation is extended to the editors and reviewers of \emph{Reliable Computing} for their substantial assistance in shaping and accepting an earlier version of this work, with special recognition to Managing Editor Prof. Ralph Baker Kearfott.